Chai tea is full of tasty ingredients with plenty of documented health benefits.

 In India chai does mean tea so when you say Chai Tea to an Indian, they may look a little confused and for good reason, because it sounds like you are saying Tea Tea.

-Hello yes, as matter fact a 12 oz chai latte at Starbucks can have over 35 grams of sugar.
+Hello yes, as a matter of fact, a 12 oz chai latte at Starbucks can have over 35 grams of sugar.
 Yes and that alone is 10 grams over what the American Heart Association recommends to women which is 25 grams per day.

 Can chai help a diet?